 Employer contributions to the System are determined on an actuarial basis using the entry age normal actuarial cost method.
 Under the method, the actuarial present value of the projected benefits of each individual included in the actuarial valuation is allocated on a level basis over the service of the individual between entry age and assumed exit age.
 The portion of this cost allocated to the current valuation year is called the normal cost.
 The remainder is called the actuarial accrued liability.
 Normal cost is funded on a current basis.
-For retirement and OPEB benefits, the unfunded (overfunded) actuarial accrued liability will be amortized over a 22 year period for the 2014 fiscal year.
+For retirement and OPEB benefits, the unfunded (overfunded) actuarial accrued liability will be amortized over a 21 year period for the 2015 fiscal year.

 Employer contributions to the plans are based on a percentage of covered payroll that has been actuarially determined as an amount that, when combined with employee contributions, is expected to finance the cost of benefits earned by employees during the year, with an additional amount to finance any unfunded liability.
 Member contributions are determined based on date of hire and the plan selected.
-In addition, the District is invoiced monthly an amount that approximates 7.63% of covered payroll for "MPSERS UAAL Stabilization."
+In addition, the District is invoiced monthly an amount that approximates 7.63% to 10.53% of covered payroll for "MPSERS UAAL Stabilization."
 This additional contribution is offset by monthly State Aid payments equal to the amounts actually billed by the Office of Retirement Services (ORS).
-For the plan year ended September 30, 2015, an additional 1.13% MPSERS liability prepayment was invoiced as a one-time cost.
-Employer contribution requirements for pension and retiree healthcare, including the MPSERS UAAL Stabilization and one-time prepayment rates, ranged from 27.52% to 31.83% of covered payroll.
+Employer contribution requirements for pension and retiree healthcare, including the MPSERS UAAL Stabilization and one-time prepayment rates, ranged from 20.96% to 25.78% of covered payroll.
 Plan member contribution rates range from 0.0% to 7.0% of covered payroll.

-The District's contributions to MPSERS under all pension plans for the year ended June 30, 2015, inclusive of the MSPERS UAAL Stabilization and one-time prepayment, totaled \$150,699.
+The District's contributions to MPSERS under all pension plans for the year ended June 30, 2016, inclusive of the MSPERS UAAL Stabilization and one-time prepayment, totaled \$862,981.